jan-vince/smallcontactform/README.md

 ## TRANSLATION

-You can allow translation with [Rainlab Translate](https://octobercms.com/plugin/rainlab-translate) plugin.
+You can allow translation with [RainLab Translate](https://octobercms.com/plugin/rainlab-translate) plugin.

-> After installation of Translate plugin, please add at least two languages in *Settings > Manage languages*.
+> After installation of Translate plugin, please add at least two languages in *Settings > Translate > Manage languages*.
 > For translations to work there must be a localePicker component included in your layout/page.

 #### Form texts

-Most of Small Contact form texts can be edited right in *Settings > Small Contact form*.
+Most of Small Contact form texts can be edited right in *Settings > Small plugins > Contact form*.

 #### Custom form fields

-Translate plugin doesn't supports translation of individual repeater fields yet, so form field texts (label, validation error messages) have to be - for now - translated in a dictionary: *Settings > Translate messages*
+Translate plugin doesn't supports translation of individual repeater fields yet, so form field texts (label, validation error messages) have to be - for now - translated in a dictionary: *Settings > Translate > Translate messages*

 > Please note that form fields labels will be shown in dictionary after first form render (on your frontend page) and validation error messages after first send.

 #### Email templates

-You can create your own email templates in *Settings > Mail templates* (for hint look inside of default templates starting with *janvince.smallcontactform::*).
+You can create your own email templates in *Settings > Mail > Mail templates* (for hint look inside of default templates starting with *janvince.smallcontactform::*).

-Remeber your email templates CODE and put in in Small Contact form email settings in *Settings > Small Contact form > Email tab*.
+Remeber your email templates CODE and put in in Small Contact form email settings in *Settings > Small plugins > Contact form > Email tab*.
 For each language there can be specific template.

 ## MESSAGES LIST

 All sent data from Contact form are saved and listed in backend Messages list.

-If email, name and message fields are asigned on *Settings > Small contact form > Columns mapping*, they will be saved and shown in separate columns.
+If email, name and message fields are asigned on *Settings > Small plugins > contact form > Columns mapping tab*, they will be saved and shown in separate columns.

 You can click on a record to see all form data.
 The message will be marked as read.